There are times when you’ll have correct exposure in only parts of your image. Others will be lighter than you want them

 An ND or Neutral Density filter stops light from entering the lens and hitting the sensor.
 These fit on the front of the camera lens of your DSLR (whether it’s a Nikon, Canon, etc.) with the help of an adapter.

 Or you can buy these neutral density filters that clip on the inside of your digital camera body.
 The adapter that holds your ND filters needs a ring to fit onto your lens.

 You can buy graduated ND filters, but these are for sunsets, and bring down the light from only part of the scene.

-Many companies sell packages of adapters and rings, and a whole range of ND filters and graduated filters together.
+Many companies sell packages.
+You can buy adapters and rings, and a whole range of ND filters and graduated filters together.
 Your parents might even have some Cokins lying around.